 Like Keeper, 1Password does not see or have access to any of a user’s data and is encrypted end-to-end using 256-bit keys.
 Users can decrypt their passwords using a “Secret Key,” a 34-digit code that’s stored directly on users’ devices and in a pdf document called an Emergency Kit.
+More than 100,000 businesses now trust 1Password to keep their most important information safe.
+Their service offers easy deployment, and integration with other identity and access management (IAM) platforms like Okta, Azure Active Directory, and Rippling.
 The Secret Key works in conjunction with a user’s master password, and both are only known by the user.
 Users must memorize their master password, which can be created through 1Password’s password generator, but they do not need to memorize their secret key.
 The master password works to protect a user’s data on their devices, and the secret key protects the user’s data that’s off their devices and on 1Password servers.

 Both Keeper and 1Password are compatible with most browser extensions, mobile devices and operating systems, although with some slight differences.
 Users can install the KeeperFill browser extension on most popular browsers, with the exception of newer browsers such as Vivaldi and Brave.
 The company’s apps are available to download through the Apple App Store, Google Play and the Microsoft Store on Android and iPhone tablets and mobile phones.
 Additionally, users can install the Keeper Desktop App on Mac, Windows and Linux operating systems.
 Keeper automatically syncs and updates data between all apps, extensions and devices with every account type except for its free version.